for People with Intellectual Disabilities

 - Self-isolation means staying at home when you are sick with COVID-19 or have been exposed to someone who has contracted the disease

-- Avoiding contact with other people to help prevent the spread of disease to others in your home and community.
+- Physically distance yourself from other people to help prevent the spread of disease to others in your home and community.

-- This is critical to “bend the curve” of disease spread.
+- This is critical to “flatten the curve” of disease spread.

 - Self-isolation also applies to anyone returning from travel outside of Canada whether or not they have symptoms of COVID-19.